purpleidea/flabbergast/flabbergast-manual.md

     my_enum : For x : [$a, $b, $c] Select x : x

-It would also be completely reasonable to provide a frame:

-    my_enum : {
-      a : { spec : "a"  id : 0 }
-      b : { spec : "b"  id : 1 }
-      c : { spec : "c"  id : 2 }
-    }

 The value of enumerations is mostly that they are cheap to compare and use in `switch` statements.
 Since none of that really translates to Flabbergast, this isn't so pressing.
 Rather than have dispatch logic, put the results in the frames or templates.

+Again, the way to think of this is to invert where the data is stored, rather than:

+    my_enum : For x : [$a, $b, $c] Select x : x
+    tmpl : Template {
+        enumish ?:
+        name ?:
+        value : name & " = " & (
+            If enumish == $a Then "0" Else
+            If enumish == $b Then "1" Else
+            If enumish == $c Then "2" Else
+            Error "Bad enum.")
+    }
+    x : tmpl { name : "foo" enumish : $a }

+It would also be completely reasonable to provide a frame with all the needs:

+    my_enum : {
+      a : { id : 0 }
+      b : { id : 1 }
+      c : { id : 2 }
+    }
+    tmpl : Template {
+        enumish ?:
+        name ?:
+        value : name & " = " & enumish.id
+    }
+    x : tmpl { name : "foo" enumish : my_enum.a }

+That can be taken further by making the enumeration values as templates:

+    my_enum : {
+      a : Template { value : "0 \(name) 0" }
+      b : Template { value : "1 \(name) 0" }
+      c : Template { value : "0 \(name) 1" }
+    }
+    tmpl : Template {
+        enumish ?:
+        name ?:
+        value : name & " = " & (enumish {}).value
+    }
+    x : tmpl { name : "foo" enumish : my_enum.a }

 ### How do I do reflection/evaluation?